Gemsbok: Ecology and biology

 Gemsbok live in herds of about 10–40 animals, which consist of a dominant male, a few nondominant males, and females.
 They are mainly desert-dwelling and do not depend on drinking water to supply their physiological needs.
 They can reach running speeds of up to 60 km/h.
 Gemsbok are mostly crepuscular in nature, since temperatures are tolerable and predator detection rates are highest during these times.

 Diet

 The gemsbok is generally a grazer but changes to browsing during the dry season or when grass is sparse.
-It may dig up to a meter deep to find roots and tubers, supplementing its water intake by eating wild tsamma melons and cucumbers, which can provide all the water required (3 liters per 100 kg bodyweight and day).
+It may dig up to a meter deep to find roots and tubers, supplementing its water intake by eating wild tsamma melons and cucumbers, which can provide all the water required (3 liters per 100 kg bodyweight a day).